3dgeo-heidelberg/vapc/how_to.md

 As we can see we have to define the operator (min, min_eq, max, max_eq,eq), the filter value and the filter attribute.

-!!!
-This method is not yet implemented in an automated workflow but can be called in a script by:
+*This method is not yet implemented in an automated workflow but can be called in a script by:

 ```python
 vasp.filter_attributes(